 The BPA and other FAI member national parachuting associations will continue to issue their own national licences/certificates in parallel.
 In contrast the FAI International Certificate is intended to be the benchmark for world-wide recognition.
 Drop zones throughout the world are urged to welcome visiting parachutists whose level of expertise in sport parachuting is certified by their FAI member nation through the new official FAI International Certificate of Proficiency (CoP).

 Please remember that these CoPs do not replace current BPA Certificates (Red) and do not correlate directly with the BPA system.
 They should simply be thought of as a parachuting equivalent of the International Driving Licence.
-They will also help CCIs to get a good idea of overseas parachutists' skills when visiting a BPA Centre.
+They will also help CIs to get a good idea of overseas parachutists' skills when visiting a BPA Affiliated PTO.